RileyDeraes/JS-Exercise-Prototype/README.md

 ## Objectives

-- explain the four principles of the 'this' keyword and demonstrate each explanation with an example of their uses
+- explain the four principles of the 'this' keyword and demonstrate each explanation with an example of their uses.
-- describe, and use prototypes, constructor functions the new keyword, and pseudo-classical inheritance to build objects
+- describe, and use prototypes, constructor functions the new keyword, and pseudo-classical inheritance to build objects.

 ## Introduction